All That Glitters is Gold

 Exit Stage Left

 Q1 2021’s VC exit value topped out at €21 billion, a number that surpasses the entire exit value of 2020.
-Now before we get too excited here, there are three points that need to be observed:
+Now before we all get too excited here, there are three points we need to look at:

 - The emergence of SPACs